Removable Liners for Chest Freezers: A Practical Guide

 What works, what fails, and how to avoid costly mistakes.

-When I built my first DIY chest freezer cold plunge in 2017, I quickly realized that if you don’t protect the seams and interior surfaces, you can damage or even destroy it.
+When I built my first DIY chest freezer cold plunge in 2017, I quickly realized that if you don’t protect the seams and interior surfaces, you can damage or even destroy your freezer.
+Water seeps into seams.
+Condensation forms where you can’t see it.
+Rust creeps in quietly.
+And before long, your budget cold plunge has turned into a very expensive mistake.

 4 Types of Chest Freezer Liners